polterguy/phosphorusfive/README.md

 * [core](core/)

 Below is an extensive list of the documentation to all plugins in the core, in on single list, for your convenience.
-But there might also exist other P5 components out there, in addition to that it is extremely easy to [roll your own plugin](), if you know C# from before.
+But there might also exist other P5 components out there, in addition to that it is extremely easy to [roll your own plugin](/samples/p5.active-event-sample-plugin), if you know some C# from before.

 * [p5.config](/plugins/p5.config) - Accessing your app's configuration settings
 * [p5.data](/plugins/p5.data) - A super fast memory based database